 There are additional IDA financing mechanisms (known as "windows") that provide further resources in support of IDA-financed projects.
 Several of these windows made significant commitments to conflictaffected LDCs over the past three years.
 In particular, the Crisis Response Window (CRW)11 allocated a steadily increasing share of commitments to conflictaffected LDCs-an average of 40% of its overall commitments.
-The better access to services and jobs for host communities and refugees with an average of 45% of commitments allocated to conflict-affected LDCs.
+The Window for Host Communities and Refugees (WHR) supported host communities and refugees with an average of 45% of commitments allocated to conflict-affected LDCs.
 These windows, along with FCV allocations, are therefore critical sources of finance for these countries, allowing them to respond to a range of crises, improve essential services, support refugees and host communities and accelerate the recovery from COVID-19.